 Bigger Vanities For A Smaller Bathroom?

-Now, it might seem counter-intuitive to opt for a larger vanity in a small bathroom, and certainly for some bathrooms that are really truly tiny or oddly shaped, you’d be lucky to find space to fit more than just a pedestal sink.
+Now, it might seem counter-intuitive to opt for a larger vanity in a small bathroom.
+And, sure, in a really truly tiny or oddly shaped bathroom, you might not be able to fit more than a pedestal sink.
 But for an average smallish bathroom, upgrading to a slightly larger vanity can make a huge difference in the usability of your space.
 While “space saving” vanities are certainly compact, they also cut down severely on both your storage and counter space; opting for a 48″ vanity instead of one in the 24″-36″ range typically means adding one (if not two) full sets of drawers and a whole heck of a lot of counter space – both of which are invaluable when you don’t have much space to work with otherwise.

 Pre-Made Vanities For A Large Bathroom